Packed Bed Fume Scrubbers and Wet Air Scrubbers

 - Polypropylene and polyethylene

-- Stainless steel, mild steel, & FRP-lined mild steel
+- Stainless steel, mild steel, and FRP-lined mild steel

 - Nickel alloys